vantrangaof/study-clock/README.md

-# study-clock
-This is a study clock to boost your concentration.
+This is a study clock (pomodoro clock) to boost your concentration.
+Hope you'll enjoy studying!